libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 ## Sensible interfaces make it accessible

-For most operators in manufacturing, IT is part of a job, not a job in itself.
+For many who work in industrial automation, IT is part of a job, not a job in itself.
 So, a well-designed manufacturing data hub should provide high-quality abstractions, with interfaces that minimize the need for thinking about IT systems instead of manufacturing systems.